Transposing : How to Transpose Music from one Key to Another

 This section contains information which may be useful on how to transpose music.
 When music is in a particular key, it may be difficult to play or too high or low to sing comfortably.
 This page will show How to Transpose Music and how it will make a difference to the singing or playing of a piece of music.

-Trouble Playing the Original Key – Transpose
+Trouble Playing the Original Key – Transpose it to another key

 The song you are playing may be written in a difficult key to play, e.g. D# and you may wish to play this in a key which has easy chords such as C, G or E – depending on your instrument.
 When you transpose you have to remember that all accidentals will be transposed also.